gcairns117/OnlineLearningProjects/README.md

 Projects and files created in this repo were made while learning alongside online courses and tutorials.
 Courses/tutorial links present within respective files.

+Flappy.py was not made following tutorials on how to recreate Flappy Bird, but produced as a test of learned skills whlie studying other pygame development material.

 Files included in repo
-- turtMod: Using Python's turtle module to create a graphic animation
-- game: Covering introduction & basics of pygame module
+- game.py: Covering introduction & basics of pygame module
-- flappy: first attempt at game development with imitation of Flappy Bird using pygame
+- flappy.py: first attempt at game development with an imitation of Flappy Bird using pygame